-While crowns have been used for decades, they really haven’t changed in hundreds of years.
-The only thing that’s changed in all of those years is the material that the crown is made from.
-Crowns used to take weeks to make and deliver.
-However, a new procedure speeds up the crown’s process from weeks to one day.
+While dental crowns have been used for decades, they really haven’t changed in hundreds of years.
+The only thing that’s changed in all of those years is the material that the dental crown is made from.
+Dental crowns used to take weeks to make and deliver.
+However, a new procedure speeds up the dental crown’s process from weeks to one day.
 They are called CEREC® crowns.
 Let Bryan Hill, DDS take a minute to tell you a little more about the CEREC® crown process.

 What Is A Crown and What Is It Used For?